Rethinking and Refining the Distinct Metric: Improving Original Distinct

 \subsubsection{Evaluation Approach}

-We compared new \textit{Distinct} with the original uni-gram \textit{Distinct} \cite{Li2016} by calculating both metrics on the results of ten methods for diversifying dialog generation, reported by \citet{adaLab}.
-Please see the detailed introduction of the reported methods in Appendix.
+We collect responses from ten dialogue generation methods as reported by \citet{adaLab}, and compare \textit{EAD} with the original uni-gram \textit{Distinct} \cite{Li2016}.
+More details of these ten methods can be find in Appendix.

-As correlation analysis has been widely used to evaluate automatic metrics for language generation \cite{tao2018ruber, sellam-etal-2020-bleurt}, we calculated the Pearson, Spearman, and Kendall correlation coefficients between both scores and human judgments.
+We follow previous works \cite{tao2018ruber, sellam-etal-2020-bleurt} to evaluate the correlation of each automatic metric with human judgments.
+Specifically, the Pearson, Spearman, and Kendall’s Tau correlation coefficients are reported.
 Pearson’s correlation estimates linear correlation while Spearman’s and Kendall’s correlations estimate monotonic correlation, with Kendall's correlation being usually more insensitive to abnormal values.
-We used SciPy\footnote{https://docs.scipy.org/doc/scipy/reference/stats.html} for correlation calculation and significance test.
+We used SciPy\footnote{https://docs.scipy.org/doc/scipy/reference/stats.html} for correlation calculation and significance test